 There is cartoon violence - people get shot at once or twice, but escape with nothing worse than darts sticking in their skin like needles.
-The film displays fascinating attention to detail - for example Dru's house on a pig farm contains a ceiling painting 'like the Sistine Chapel, but with pigs', and one scene includes a visually impaired person with a Guide Pig instead of a Guide Dog.
+The film displays fascinating attention to detail - for example Dru's house on a pig farm in Freedonia1 contains a ceiling painting 'like the Sistine Chapel, but with pigs', and one scene includes a visually impaired person with a Guide Pig instead of a Guide Dog.

 A highlight for adults who were born in the 1980s, or who lived through the decade, is to look out for all the '80s references.
-Balthazar Bratt1 plays cassette tapes of classic songs such as 'Take On Me' by a-ha.
+Balthazar Bratt2 plays cassette tapes of classic songs such as 'Take On Me' by a-ha.
 He wears a shell suit with shoulder pads, sports a mullet hairdo and wears legwarmers when he is working out.
 He has a Rubik's Cube-shaped weapon and uses super-sized pink bubblegum to trap his opponents.
 He even uses a catchphrase from the TV show The A-Team: 'I love it when a plan comes together.'

 As with the other films in the series, a key theme is that the story is not a classic tale of good versus evil.
-Ex-villain Gru is pitted against another villain, and even against his own boss.
-Other characters have more depth, too, such as Edith being supportive of her family but also indulging in rather vicious pranks against their butler.
+Ex-villain Gru is pitted against another villain, and even opposes his own boss.
+Other characters have similar depth, too, such as Edith being supportive of her family but also indulging in rather vicious pranks against their butler.
 The main theme of the plot is about family, including motherly love and brotherly love.
 Lucy may not know quite how to react to the girls as a mother, but she instinctively protects them like a mother.
 Gru is pleased to have a brother after years of thinking he was an only child, but finds there is an element of sibling rivalry.
 He envies Dru and struggles with their personality differences, but finds out how similar they are in other ways.